History of the hippie movement: Anti-war protests

-Although there were many diverse groups and elements protesting the US military involvement in Vietnam as it began to escalate, many of the protesters, rightly or wrongly, came to be associated with aspects of the "hippie" movement in the popular view.
+Although there were multiple diverse groups and elements protesting the US military involvement in Vietnam as it began to escalate, a number of the protesters, rightly or wrongly, came to be associated with aspects of the "hippie" movement in the popular view.
 A number of them had been highly active in the Civil Rights Movement in the first half of the 1960s, traveling across the country to take part in sit-ins and marches against segregation in the South.
 The first draft card burnings took place May 12, 1964, in New York City.
 Others followed, including more draft-card burnings in May 1965 at the University of California, Berkeley (which had already seen a precedent to the subsequent social turmoil, in form of the Free Speech Movement), and a coffin was marched to the Berkeley draft board.
 As similar protests continued through the summer, President Lyndon Johnson responded by signing a new law on August 31, 1965, penalizing the burning of draft cards with up to 5 years in prison and a $1,000 fine, although such burnings went on regardless.
 In later years, the Viet Cong flag of the "enemy" was even adopted as a symbol by more radical anti-war protesters.

 However, the core "hippie" philosophy remained staunchly aloof to politics, and politicians, throughout this time.
+As sociologist Lewis Yablonsky noted in 1968 in his "Psychedelic Creed", "A true hippie believer would not get 'hung-up' with heavy game playing, the new left, war protests or civil rights battles.
+He simply would strengthen his own perceptions of honesty and truth."

 Generation

 The new "hippie" values, e.g. natural childbirth, made an early Broadway appearance October 6, 1965, with the opening of a popular new play, Generation by US playwright William Goodhart, starring Henry Fonda (as Jim Bolton), which, according to one of its reviews in Time, "converts a Greenwich Village loft into a sparring ground for the Establishment and the hippie, the parent and the child."
-Owing to the success of this play, it went on to be made into a 1969 film, entitled Generation (also released under the title A Time for Giving and A Time for Caring) with David Janssen in the role of Jim Bolton (also featuring Kim Darby, Carl Reiner, James Coco and Sam Waterston).
+Owing to the success of this play, it was made into the 1969 film Generation (also released under the title A Time for Giving and A Time for Caring) with David Janssen in the role of Jim Bolton (also featuring Kim Darby, Carl Reiner, James Coco and Sam Waterston).